MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Getting Started with ATProtoKit.md

 }
 ```

 > Important: Do not use the password you typically use for signing into Bluesky: only use a specific App Password that's in use for this instance of ATProtoKit only.
-To generate an App Password, go to the Bluesky website, then go to Settings > Advanced > App Passwords and follow the instructions.
+To generate an App Password, go to the Bluesky website, then go to Settings > Privacy & Security > App Passwords and follow the instructions.

 You can use a `do-catch` block to create the ``UserSession`` object (if the session was successfully created) or handle the error (if an error occured):